 - If you have allergies that may trigger sinusitis, try to steer clear of them.

-- If you keep getting sinusitis, it may be helpful to have allergy tests.
-Ask your GP for more information.
+If you keep getting sinusitis, it may be helpful to have allergy tests, which a specialist usually organises for you.

 - ENT UK